 As expected, the Glass team has made the update's system image available for download from the Glass developers website.

 The download table has also been given a fresh coat of paint with a new column dedicated to checksums.
-The update, which weighs in at 344MB can be downloaded by hitting the link below.
 Read More

 If you're like us, you have an obsession with new apps.
 When you try every new app you come across though, you're bound for disappointment.
 After all, not every app can be a paragon of functionality, style, and convenience.
 With that in mind, we go through the long list of new apps submitted to the Play Store every couple of weeks and bring you the best.
-Even that, though, can be a little too much to digest for some users.
 Read More

 Looking to create a more versatile and powerful build system for Android developers, Google has been working on what is currently called "New Build System," a tool that aims to (one day) replace, unify, and build upon the functionality of Eclipse's ADT and Ant build systems.